Vehmloewff/reactive-assignments/README.md

 The runtime library is located in the `src/runtime` folder.
 The compiler is in the `src/compiler` folder.

 This project uses prettier for code formatting.
-Don't forget to run `yarn lint` before you commit.
+Don't forget to run `npm run lint` before you commit.

 ## Stores API